 We encourage our guests to recycle as much as possible, bins are provided.
 We also hope they will explore the local area.
 The owners live next door so can be on hand if you require anything else.

-Nearby is a swimming pool with sauna which you can book by the hour and a well stocked Post Office/general store (don't forget to ask as not everything is on show).
-There is a very good pub which serves real ales and home cooked food just 3 miles away.
-They have a conservatory which you can sit in to enjoy your food in relaxing surroundings.
+Nearby is a well stocked Post Office/general store (don't forget to ask as not everything is on show).
+There is a very good pub which serves real ales one mile away or , 1/4mile away on foot down steep footpath.

 Alston has a wide range of shops and places to eat and a steam railway.
 Further afield are the award Killhope lead mining museum, Settle-Carlisle historic railway, Hadrian's wall, Lake District, Durham, Northumberland national park.